The rescue is permanently closed but if you have found a hedgehog in need of help

 Pick it up gently – use gloves – place in a high-sided box with newspaper on the bottom;

 Cover the hedgehog with an old towel/tea towel/t-shirt or similar.
 This will help to keep it warm and to minimise stress;

 Put it somewhere quiet – not outdoors as there is a risk of flystrike - and call us on 01462 431513 for help.
 If we are not available:

 If no carer is available please take the hedgehog to a vet.
 If you are unable to get to a vet please call the RSPCA 24-hr emergency line 0300 1234 999.

 - If the hedgehog has flies, fly eggs or maggots on it or is bleeding or is making a noise this is an urgent emergency so please get help for it as quickly as possible.

 - If you find a nest of baby hedgehogs please do not touch it but call us or one of the numbers above for advice.

 - If a hedgehog is entangled it will need to be checked and monitored.
 Please do not simply cut it free and let it go even if it seems unhurt; follow the procedure above.

-Hedgehogs need to be at least 550g in weight to survive hibernation.
+Hedgehogs need to have enough body fat to survive hibernation.
 In late autumn hedgehogs that are too small to hibernate need to be taken into care.
-If you find a hedgehog, at any time of day or night, from October onwards, that is smaller than a grapefruit, please bring it indoors and contact us.
+If you find a hedgehog, at any time of day or night, from late October onwards, that is smaller than a grapefruit, please contact a local carer for advice.